JustFiesta/spring-petclinic/readme.md

 For deployment to work correctly one needs to create IP address of workstation in Jenkinsfile credentials (workstation-ip) and ssh-copy-id is needed.

 Deployment will remove old containers, pull new image, run application containers and prune system from unsused layers, images, etc.

+If one changed default RDS identifier in Terraform configuration please provide it inside Jenkinsfile enviroment variable "RDS_INSTANCE_IDENTIFIER".